brunoton/return-to-consciousness/from-did-to-oneness.md

 Brand, B. L., et al. (2016).
 Separating fact from fiction: An empirical examination of six myths about dissociative identity disorder. *Harvard Review of Psychiatry, 24*(4), 257-270.

+Brewer, J. A., et al. (2011).
+Meditation experience is associated with differences in default mode network activity and connectivity. *Proceedings of the National Academy of Sciences, 108*(50), 20254-20259.

 Csikszentmihalyi, M. (1990). *Flow: The Psychology of Optimal Experience*.
 Harper & Row.

+Harvey, P. (2013). *An Introduction to Buddhism: Teachings, History and Practices* (2nd ed.).
+Cambridge University Press.

 Hood, R. W. (1975).
 The construction and preliminary validation of a measure of reported mystical experience. *Journal for the Scientific Study of Religion, 14*(1), 29-41.